Best Terminal Tools for Developers in 2024: Supercharge Your CLI Workflow

 A modern terminal toolkit keeps you competitive in fast-paced development environments.

-2. Shell Enhancements and Plugins
+2. Shell Enhancements and Plugins <a name="shell-enhancements"></a>

 Oh My Zsh: The Ultimate Zsh Framework

+What Is It?
 Oh My Zsh is a community-driven framework managing Zsh configuration—one of the best alternatives to Bash.
 It comes preloaded with hundreds of plugins and themes, allowing you to supercharge your shell out of the box.

 Key Features:

+Why Use It?
 If you’re still using Bash, Zsh with Oh My Zsh will feel like moving from a basic text editor to a highly tuned IDE for the shell.
 The productivity gains from features like tab completion, directory jumping, and auto-correction are immediate.

-sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
+bashsh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"

 Starship: The Minimal, Blazing-Fast Prompt

+What Is It?
 Starship is a cross-shell prompt written in Rust.
 It works with Bash, Zsh, Fish, and more.
 Starship provides a lightning-fast, highly customizable, and feature-rich prompt showing useful context such as Git status, Kubernetes cluster, Python virtualenv, and more.

 Key Features:

+Why Use It?
 A well-configured Starship prompt gives you all the information you need at a glance, reducing errors and context-switching.

-curl -sS https://starship.rs/install.sh | sh`
+bashcurl -sS https://starship.rs/install.sh | sh

-3. Terminal Multiplexers: Get More from Your Sessions
+3. Terminal Multiplexers: Get More from Your Sessions <a name="terminal-multiplexers"></a>

 tmux: Terminal Multiplexing Made Easy

-tmux (terminal multiplexer) allows you to split your terminal window into multiple panes, create persistent sessions, and manage several command-line applications from a single terminal.
+What Is It? tmux (terminal multiplexer) allows you to split your terminal window into multiple panes, create persistent sessions, and manage several command-line applications from a single terminal.

 Key Features:

+Why Use It?
 If you work over SSH, switch between projects often, or want to keep terminals neatly organized, tmux is the tool for you.
 Mastering tmux workflows can make remote server management and multitasking a breeze.

-On macOS or Linux:`bash
+Getting Started: On macOS or Linux:

-sudo apt install tmux # Ubuntu/Debian`
+bashbrew install tmux # macOS sudo apt install tmux # Ubuntu/Debian

 Configure tmux by customizing your ~/.tmux.conf